 Bally Bet Sportsbook is live in New York, Colorado, Arizona, Iowa, Indiana and Virginia.
-New Bally Bet users can receive a free $100 bet just for opening a new account.
+However, at this time, Bally Bet Sportsbook is not offering a welcome bonus for new users.

 First, Twin River Worldwide Holdings rebranded as Bally’s and then the new Bally’s brand acquired the sports betting platform supplier Bet.Works in a deal estimated at $125 million.
 In another move around the same time, Bally’s reached an agreement with Sinclair Broadcast Group to rename 21 Fox regional sports networks to Bally’s Sports.

 This Bally Bet Sportsbook review is focused on what you can expect from the online sportsbook.

 - Tie-ins with many regional sports networks.

 - One of the newest sportsbook apps for iOS and Android.

 - An exciting new player in the sports betting market.